ahuoguo/clpsmt-mk-new/README.md

 ### TODO

-- currently I used the `mk-vicare.scm` `mk.scm` `smt.scm` from the faster minikanren `smt` branch, but the `mk.scm` in clpsmt-minikanren might also just do the work (but slower), might wanna experiment with that
+- currently I used the `mk-vicare.scm` `mk.scm` `smt.scm` from the faster minikanren `smt` branch, but `mk.scm` in clpsmt-minikanren and others might also just do the work (but slower), might wanna experiment with those (probably also have something uniform to compare run time stats).

-- Maybe a cvc5 driver?

 ## Repos